amitsaha/aiohttp-prometheus/README.rst

 `aiohttp <https://github.com/aio-libs/aiohttp>`__ applications.
 It is implemented as a `aiohttp middleware <http://aiohttp.readthedocs.io/en/stable/web.html#middlewares>`__.

-Currently, it exports the following metrics:
+Currently, it exports the following metrics via the ``/metrics`` endpoint:

 - ``request_latency_seconds``: Latency of a request.